dcunited001/dcunited001.github.io/_drafts/response-to-fb-information-war-post.md

-  - by the way, i don't believe this narrative and find it to be offensive. policy and politics are never simple, especially when it comes to conflict. the same action can be interpreted in many ways, but i believe quite the opposite of this narrative. i believe that we stand up for human rights, civil rights and justice in the world. i believe we have used our power responsibly for the greater good and we have done so to defend freedom, justice and economic development around the world. i also believe that a dominant force that doesn't exercise it's power without restraint or reason will inevitably destabalize itself. in the later 20th century, we were lucky to have America as a superpower willing to stand up because Soviet Communism was destined to require an empire to sustain itself economically.
+  - by the way, i don't believe this narrative and find it to be offensive. policy and politics are never simple, especially when it comes to conflict. the same action can be interpreted in many ways, this narrative is ludicrous and toxic.
+America stands up for human rights, civil rights and justice in the world.
+America uses our power responsibly for the greater good and we do so to defend freedom, justice and economic development around the world.
+  - A dominant force that doesn't wisely and justly exercise its power will inevitably destabalize itself. in the later 20th century, we were lucky to have America as a superpower willing to stand up because Soviet Communism was destined to require an empire to sustain itself economically.

-  - this is an example of an application of information warfare. in the short-term, it has disrupted our response in the beginning of the War on Terror
+  - the adoption of this narrative by radicals could lead to exploitation via information warfare. in the short-term, it has disrupted our response in the beginning of the War on Terror
     - it demoralized the public and prevented us from acting in unison to support our military.
     - it resulted in a political swing to the left b/w 2004-2008

-  - in the long-term, if america were to cede its superpower status, this narrative may become dominant. a dominant power could use narrative like a page in a coloring book to paint the united states foreign policy as evil
+  - in the long-term, (if america were to cede its superpower status,) this narrative may become dominant. a dominant power could use narrative like a page in a coloring book to paint the united states foreign policy as evil
-    - as a dominant power, they would be able to build on top of this and distort it however they want to keep us in check.
+    - (as a dominant power), they would be able to build on top of this and distort it however they want to keep us in check.
     - if the narrative wasn't a defining component of so many citizens' worldviews, then our enemies wouldn't have the